Employer of Record

 Individuals entering into a contract of mandate are subject to several compulsory insurance obligations.
 These include retirement and disability insurance, as well as health insurance.
 For contractors working at the employer’s premises, accident insurance is also mandatory, while sickness insurance remains voluntary.
 Importantly, contractors who have already obtained retirement or disability pensions are still required to participate in compulsory social insurance and health insurance schemes.

-For students under the age of 26, however, the compulsory social and health insurance requirements are waived when they work under a contract of mandate.
+For students under the age of 26, however, the compulsory social and health insurance requirements are generally waived when they work under a contract of mandate.
 In contrast, contracts for specific tasks do not independently trigger social insurance obligations unless both parties are also in an employment relationship.
 Where only a contract for a specific task exists, the contractor is not required to participate in social insurance schemes.

 Employers must withhold and remit income tax on civil law contracts, either as an advance on income tax or as a flat rate, based on the contractor’s earnings, with tax matters governed by income tax law.